CodySelman/weather-app/README.md

+Things to do:

+- make hourly weather report an array of all available hour  data and display that on screen
+- do the same for daily data
+-overhaul UI

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>